manishawagle99/BMI-Calculator/README.md

  ### How It Works
-Enter your personal information.
+* Enter your personal information.
-Select height and weight units.
+* Select height and weight units.
-The application converts values when needed.
+* The application converts values when needed.
-Complete the health questionnaire.
+* Complete the health questionnaire.
-BMI is calculated automatically.
+* BMI is calculated automatically.
-A health report is generated based on BMI and lifestyle responses.
+* A health report is generated based on BMI and lifestyle responses.

- ### BMI Categories

-BMI Range	      Category
-Below 18.5	    Underweight
-18.5 – 24.9	    Normal Weight
-25.0 – 29.9     Overweight
-30.0 and above	Obese

  ## Future Improvements
 * User login and authentication